Flalemuel/DrawioGen/README.md

 This specifies node a to node b connection.
 Which will be connected on the topology using a straight line.

-**Release note **
+**Release Notes:**

-v1.00:
+_release version v1.00:_
   1. Single page diagram output.
   2. Input using .xlsx file.
   3. UI Console (Error checking and data re-entry after finished 1 task)